p2ppsr/babbage-kvstore/README.md

 ## License

-The license for the code in this repository is the Open BSV License
+The license for the code in this repository is the Open BSV License.